transcom/mymove/README.md

 The Admin API is defined in the file `swagger/admin.yaml` and served at `/admin/v1/swagger.yaml`.

-You can view the documentation for the APIs (powered by Swagger UI) at the following URLS with a local client and server running:
+You can view the documentation for the following APIs (powered by Swagger UI) at the following URLS with a local client and server running:

 * internal API: <http://milmovelocal:3000/swagger-ui/internal.html>

 * admin API: <http://milmovelocal:3000/swagger-ui/admin.html>

 * GHC API: <http://milmovelocal:3000/swagger-ui/ghc.html>

-The additional API swagger docs will require some nebulous extra setup (TODO: link to instructions for these):

-* DPS

-* Orders

-* Prime

-* Support

 ### Testing